flan/staticdhcpd/staticDHCPd/doc/customisation/scripting.rst

 loadDHCPPacket()
 ++++++++++++++++
-.. function:: loadDHCPPacket(packet, method, mac, definition, relay_ip, pxe, source_packet)
+.. function:: loadDHCPPacket(packet, method, mac, definition, relay_ip, port, source_packet)

     Before any response is sent to a client, an opportunity is presented to allow you to modify the packet, adding or removing options and setting